DNS-Hackathon/catalog-extensions-draft/draft-axu-dnsop-catalog-zone-xfr-properties.md

 This section records the status of known implementations of the protocol defined by this specification at the time of posting of this Internet-Draft {{?RFC7942}}.

-The existing Bind9 implementation of `primaries`, `allow-transfer` and `allow-query` was a major inspiration for writing this draft.
+The existing BIND 9 implementation of `primaries`, `allow-transfer` and `allow-query` was a major inspiration for writing this draft.

 # Security and Privacy Considerations